POOSD-Team-21/meow_mates/CONTRIBUTING.md

 ## About this repository

 This repository is our implementation of the Contact Manager project for Richard Leinecker's POOSD class.
-This project is a LAMP stack application that allows users to manage pets in a pet shelter or hospital.
+It is a LAMP stack application that allows users to manage pets in a pet shelter or hospital.

 ### IMPORTANT NOTE